On phenomenological parametrizations for the luminosity distance of gravitational waves: Gravitational wave luminosity distance in Einstein-scalar-Gauss-Bonnet

-where $\kappa_1, \kappa_2$ and $\phi_0$ are constants to be fixed with the only condition that the expected asymptotic form of the function $\delta(z)$ is obtained.
+where $\kappa_1, \kappa_2$ and $\phi_0$ are constants to be fixed with the only condition that the expected asymptotic form of the function {$\delta$} is obtained.
 Similar considerations are made in the other three models.
-Also, we assume that the solution for the metric resembles the observed accelerated expansion, thus we take a constant Hubble factor, $H=H_0$. \item[Model B]Based on the results of~\cite{Nojiri:2005vv} for cosmological scenarios, we assume a power-law expansion,
+Also, we assume that the solution for the metric resembles the observed accelerated expansion, thus we take a constant Hubble factor, $H(z)=H_0$. \item[Model B]Based on results for cosmological scenarios\cite{Nojiri:2005vv}, we assume a power-law expansion,

-\item[Model C] A combination of the results of~\cite{Rizos:1993rt,Nojiri:2005vv} for inflationary and cosmological scenarios, both with a power law scale factor, $a\sim t^x$ for some real exponent $x$, but with different forms of the potential and coupling function.
+\item[Model C] A combination of the results for inflationary and cosmological scenarios ~\cite{Rizos:1993rt,Nojiri:2005vv}, both with a power law scale factor $a\sim t^x$ for some real exponent $x$, but with different forms of the potential and coupling function.
 Drawing from their results, we assume

-\item[Model D] Based on the results of~\cite{Kanti:2015pda}, where a de Sitter solution in a model with quadratic coupling is presented.
-This solution is found in the study of early universe dynamics; however, if the theory is to be compatible with observations, then at late times we can expect the scale factor to evolve as in a dark energy dominated universe, i.e., as a de Sitter solution.
+\item[Model D] Based on a de Sitter solution in a model with quadratic coupling~\cite{Kanti:2015pda}.
+This solution is found in the study of early universe dynamics; however, if the theory is to be compatible with observations, then at late times we expect the scale factor to evolve as in a dark energy dominated universe, i.e., as a de Sitter solution.
 This motivates us to take the background solution

 with a constant Hubble parameter $H_0$. \end{description} In all the equations above, $\kappa_1, \kappa_2, \phi_0, \phi_1$ and $a_0$ are constants and are specific for each model, i.e., a choice of their values for Model A has no implication on their values for other models.
 Models $A$, $B$, $C$ and $D$ are used as cosmological backgrounds where gravitational waves propagate.
+We emphasize that at this point we are interested in the fit between the parametrizations and the theoretical predictions rather than in the actual physical viability of the models.
 To simplify the notation hereafter we set $M_{Pl}^2 = 1$.